 - Theoretically there should be no “extra” movements produced by

-LIN_ADVANCE, but monitor this closely and let us know.
-If extra movements are produced, this would tend to increase wear on more fragile parts such as the printed gears of a Wade extruder.
+LIN_ADVANCE.
+If extra movements were produced, this would tend to increase wear on more fragile parts such as the printed gears of a Wade extruder.

 The force required to push the filament through the nozzle aperture depends, in part, on the speed at which the material is being pushed into the nozzle.
 If the material is pushed faster (=printing fast), the filament needs to be compressed more before the pressure inside the nozzle is high enough to start extruding the material.